drupal-mentoring/pain-points-of-contribution/README.md

 entire method and looked at the doc but failed to write that in the comment and I ended up getting no credit after spending 2 hour on that issue.
 SO in short provide a thorough feedback and not just that this works for me or I applied the patch and it worked fine.

 ## https://www.drupal.org/node/2281763
 make profiles better [Meta] New design for User Profiles
+Note:
+- How many people think that their user profile page on Drupal.org is important and they have added it to their resume?
+There has been some improvements made to user profile pages on Drupal.org for example - now it shows commit mention on number of issues that has been marked fixed during the last 3 month.
+I think its a huge improvement because we do recognize the value of having a nicer user profile pages on D.O

 ## Credit to mentors?

-## Contributors can add mentors at the end of the sprint.
+Note:
+- Contributors can add mentors at the end of the sprint so whoever is planning on attending sprints on Friday, please add mentors to your profile page so they can get credit.
+Mentoring isn't easy and mentors could work on the issues if they want to but they spend time with participants and help them work on issues.